What is the Cornea?

 - DSEK.
 Descemets stripping endothelial keratoplasty (DSEK) is a procedure in which only two small incisions are needed to remove the diseases endothelium.
 Once the donor tissue is inserted, patients will have a stronger cornea and quicker recovery time.

 - PK.
 Penetrating keratoplasty (PK) is a traditional full-thickness corneal transplant.
 Often performed on patients with keratoconus, this procedure is usually a last resort.
-While this procedure is performed often and is considered safe and effective, recovery time can be long.
-There is also greater risk of tissue rejection than with other corneal transplants.
+While this procedure is performed often and is considered safe and effective, recovery time can belong.
+There is also a greater risk of tissue rejection than with other corneal transplants.